Behavioural Insights Team: Increasing fine payment rates through text messages

 BIT prompted those owing the UK Courts Service fines with a text message ten days before the bailiffs were to be sent to a person, which doubled payments made without the need for further intervention.
 This innovation has reportedly saved the Courts Service £30 million a year by "sending people owing fines personalised text messages to persuade them to pay promptly."

 Similarly, the Behavioural Economics Team of the Australian Government (BETA) conducted a trial with the Australian Department of Human Services on timely reminders to report on time.
 Individuals on welfare payments for job seekers and students are required to report their income every fortnight before the payment is made.
 This is essential for the accuracy of payments.
 Over 80,000 individuals are late for reporting every fortnight which can result in the cancellation of payments.

 BETA designed three different SMS reminders to be sent the day before reporting was due.
 The SMS messages included a short reminder, a cost-emphasising reminder and a benefits-emphasising reminder.
 The findings illustrate that any SMS option increased the number of individuals reporting by 13.5% at a faster rate than ones who did not receive a text.
 This further led to 1.7% in fewer payment cancellations.

 Increasing loft insulation installation

 Although loft insulation is essentially a zero-risk proposition, there were very few people installing it.
 The team discovered that people's lofts were full of junk, and provided low-cost labour to clear them; this caused a fivefold increase in the proportion of installed insulation.

 In June 2012, they published a policy paper on the use of randomised controlled trials in collaboration with Ben Goldacre.

 Benefit sanctions for disabled people

-Tasked by the Department of Work and Pensions to investigate the effectiveness of "sanctioning" recipients of disability benefits (punishing them with fines of up to three years ineligibility to benefits for supposed bad attitudes or non-compliance), the nudge unit noted that these methods were ineffective, but rather than recommending they be withdrawn, proposed changes which might make sanctions and benefit conditionality more effective.
+Tasked by the Department for Work and Pensions to investigate the effectiveness of "sanctioning" recipients of disability benefits (punishing them with fines of up to three years ineligibility to benefits for supposed bad attitudes or non-compliance), the nudge unit noted that these methods were ineffective, but rather than recommending they be withdrawn, proposed changes which might make sanctions and benefit conditionality more effective.

 Locations and international adoption

-Behavioural insights has been used by governments across the world to successfully improve outcomes in numerous policy, program, and service areas, including retirement savings, access to post-secondary education, on-time tax payment, and healthcare.